 If we stop seeing these machines as “intelligent agents” and start seeing them as information factories, we’ll be in a much better position to use them wisely.

-The Bifröst case reveals dangerous flaws when AI like Claude assesses human contribution without understanding.
+A recent incident in Iceland reveals dangerous flaws when AI like Claude assesses human contribution without understanding.
 AI is powerful but shouldn't judge careers.
+The article is based entirely on public media coverage and does not assume that all facts of the case are fully known.